spex-xray/spex-help/source/reference/commands/fit.rst

 | ``fit weight data`` : Use the data instead for the statistical weights
   in the fit.
 | ``fit method clas`` : Use the classical Leveberg-Marquardt method to
   find minima.
-At this moment the only option.
+| ``fit ann rt 0.5`` : changes the temperature reduction factor for simulated
+  annealing to 0.5.
 | ``fit statistic chi2`` : Switch from C-statistics to :math:`\chi^2`.
 | ``fit statistic cstat`` : Switch back to C-statistics.